-Soft Key Description Δ UP - facilitates navigating the map by moving the cross-hairs accordingly. ∇ DOWN - facilitates navigating the map by moving the cross-hairs accordingly. ◁ LEFT - facilitates navigating the map by moving the cross-hairs accordingly. \triangleright RIGHT - facilitates navigating the map by moving the cross-hairs accordingly. zoom + ZOOM IN - this soft key zooms in for more detailed view of the area map. zoom - ZOOM OUT - this soft key zooms out for a larger view of the area map.
+Soft Key Description Δ UP - facilitates navigating the map by moving the cross-hairs accordingly. abla DOWN - facilitates navigating the map by moving the cross-hairs accordingly. $\triangleleft$ LEFT - facilitates navigating the map by moving the cross-hairs accordingly. $\triangleright$ RIGHT - facilitates navigating the map by moving the cross-hairs accordingly. zoom + ZOOM IN - this soft key zooms in for more detailed view of the area map. zoom - ZOOM OUT - this soft key zooms out for a larger view of the area map.

-Soft Key Description center CENTER - returns the crosshairs to the center of the cursor. points WAYPOINTS - displays a list of waypoints. create waypoint CREATE WAYPOINT - displays a keyboard.
+Soft Key Description center CENTER - returns the crosshairs to the center of the cursor. way points WAYPOINTS - displays a list of waypoints. create waypoint CREATE WAYPOINT - displays a keyboard.
 Enter a name for the waypoint.
 The waypoint will be set where the cursor has been placed.
 You can edit the waypoint in Map Utilities.
-GANCEL Q W E R T Y D I D P A A S D F G H D K L Z X C V B N M Inchange BOOK!
-LEFT - RIGHT - UP - DOWN ARROWS - navigate the keyboard.
+Q W E R T Y U I O P \( \triangle \) A S D F G H J K L Z X C V B N M backspace CANCEL CANCEL CONCERN CONCERN LEFT - RIGHT - UP - DOWN ARROWS - navigate the keyboard.
 SELECT - places the selected letter in the space at the top of the keyboard or performs the function selected.
 SAVE - saves the waypoint and the name.

-waypoint or the name.
+CANCEL - removes the keyboard without saving the waypoint or the name.